 The above has become my mantra.
 I suffer from severe anxiety.
 Anxiety is one of those co-existing conditions of fibromyalgia.
 If I take a moment to realize the fears that are leading to a full-blown panic attack are irrational, I can usually talk myself out of an attack.
 Usually.
 Even after 20 years of practice, this is not a given.

-If you suffer from anxiety it is imperative you work on three things:
+If you suffer from anxiety, you must work on three things:

 - Physical hygiene.

 - Mental hygiene.

 Mental hygiene.
-What do you say to yourself on a daily basis?
+What do you say to yourself daily?
 Are you your biggest cheerleader?
 No?
 Start cheering!
 Find ‘feel good’ quotes and put up around your house.
-Find your own personal mantra, learn it and repeat it to yourself often.
+Find your own personal mantra, learn it, and repeat it to yourself often.
 You must get sleep.
 Use whatever you need to fall asleep.
 I listen to thunderstorms on my TV, but I put a blanket over the screen.
 I have used noise machines, and fans… try things and see what works for you.
 Tea, warm baths, do whatever routine you find to accomplish restful sleep.
 If you need medication to get to achieve restful sleep, go get some medication!
 Sleeping equals healing.
 Record what works for you in your journal.

 Panic Attacks.
 Sometimes, the anxiety hits fast, and you are in panic attack mode.
 Stop everything and sit down.
 Breathe!
 Tell yourself you’ve been here before, and you made it through.
 Go someplace else in your mind.
 Think of your favorite memory, a favorite vacation spot, maybe a place you envision in your dreams to be your safe place.
 Wherever or whatever it is, go there.
 Keep telling yourself you will make it through, you will make it through… record panic attacks in your journal and see if you can find a pattern.